Tier 2 Consulting Firms: The Complete Guide and Rankings

 Yes.
 Tier 2 consulting firms offer competitive salaries, excellent training, strong exit opportunities, and deep industry expertise.
 Many consultants build entire careers at tier 2 firms and reach senior partner levels.
 Others use the experience as a launchpad into industry, private equity, or even MBB.

-Can You Move from a Tier 2 Firm to MBB?
+Can you move from a tier 2 consulting firm to MBB?

 It is possible but requires exceptional performance, strong case interview skills, and a solid professional network.
-According to LinkedIn data, the most common path is to perform well at a tier 2 firm for two to three years and then apply to MBB as an experienced hire.
-Having a strong referral from an MBB consultant significantly increases your chances.
+The most common path for moving from tier 2 to MBB is to perform well for two to three years and then apply as an experienced hire.
+A strong referral from an MBB consultant significantly increases your chances.

-Entry-level salaries at tier 2 firms range from roughly $80,000 to $115,000 for undergrad hires and $150,000 to $180,000 for MBA hires, depending on the firm.
+Entry-level salaries at tier 2 firms range from roughly $80,000 to $115,000 for undergrad hires and $150,000 to $180,000 for MBA hires, based on Glassdoor and LinkedIn data reviewed in 2026.
 LEK and Oliver Wyman tend to pay at the higher end, while Accenture and some Big Four strategy arms start lower.
 Total compensation including bonuses narrows the gap with MBB.

 Tier 2 consulting firms accept approximately 5 to 15% of applicants, compared to 1 to 3% at MBB.
 These rates vary by firm, office, and year.
 While more accessible than MBB, tier 2 firms are still highly selective and require thorough interview preparation.

 This depends on the industry.
 For financial services, Oliver Wyman is widely considered the most prestigious tier 2 firm.
-For operations and supply chain, Kearney leads.
-For healthcare and life sciences, LEK and ZS Associates are top choices.
-For government and defense consulting, Booz Allen Hamilton is the clear leader.
+For operations and supply chain, Kearney leads, while for healthcare and life sciences, LEK and ZS Associates are top choices.
+For restructuring, AlixPartners stands out, and for government consulting, Booz Allen Hamilton is the clear leader.

 The Big Four firms (Deloitte, PwC, EY, KPMG) are generally classified separately from tier 2 because they are primarily known as accounting and professional services firms.
 However, their strategy consulting divisions, such as Deloitte S&O, Strategy& (PwC), and EY-Parthenon, compete directly with tier 2 and even MBB firms on strategy work.